tcc2003/ALMA_datacomb/progress.md

 Processing image ACA7m.acamodel.regrid.temp
 ### Fatal Error [linmos]:  Bad parameter for gaussian beam
 ```
-is due to the mistake of datatype in setting the header of pbtype.
+is due to the mistake of datatype in setting the header "pbtype".

 Approach